kmcquade/powertools-autodoc-proposal/README.md

 # Wrapping it up

 I know that was a lot of information!
 I hope this helps, and I'm happy to answer any questions about this proposal.
-Feel free to tag me on the
+Feel free to tag me on the GitHub issue ([#1236](https://github.com/awslabs/aws-lambda-powertools-python/issues/1236#issuecomment-1156886330)) with my GitHub username, `@kmcquade`, or hit me up on Twitter ([@kmcquade3](https://twitter.com/kmcquade3)).